-An approved doctoral dissertation may be a single study (a monograph), which has not been displayed in a published form in full before.
-A monograph forms a coherent entity and is the result of a researcher’s independent work.
-It may contain references to other publications made by the author dealing with the same problems.
+An approved doctoral dissertation may be a single study (a monograph) that has not been appeared in a published form in full before.
+The monograph shall form a coherent entity and be the result of the researcher’s independent work.
+It may contain references to other publications produced by the author dealing with the same problems.

 Alternatively, the dissertation may be an article-based doctoral dissertation, which consists of a set of publications on a related set of problems, and a summary of the findings.
 The summary shall describe the research problem and research goals and methods, and present a summary of the key findings.
 The summary shall assess the significance of the study for the discipline.
 The summary shall contain a list of the publications included in the thesis and describe the independent contribution of the candidate in each publication separately.

 The article dissertation must include at least 3 full-length articles (e.g. JUFO 1–3).
 These articles must have been approved for publication in a peer-reviewed scientific journal, in a similarly peer-reviewed conference publication, or as a chapter in a peer-reviewed book.
 In addition to the three articles, the dissertation may include other publications, shorter articles or artistic compoments.
 For one of these the publication process may still be ongoing.
 For well-grounded reasons the Doctoral Programme Committee may also approve other kinds of compilations of publications as a dissertation.

 The articles may also include co-authored publications if the candidate's independent contribution to them can be demonstrated.
 If the contribution is not demonstrated in the publication, an account of the contribution of the candidate and of the other authors must be given in the summary.
 The candidate must ask and receive the approval of the other authors for the account given.
 The candidate must be the first author of at least one of the articles.